Trichilemmal cyst: Pathogenesis

 Trichilemmal cysts are derived from the outer root sheath of the hair follicle.
 Their origin is currently unknown, but they may be produced by budding from the external root sheath as a genetically determined structural aberration.
 They arise preferentially in areas of high hair follicle concentrations, so 90% of cases occur on the scalp.
 They are solitary in 30% and multiple in 70% of cases.

 Histologically, they are lined by stratified squamous epithelium that lacks a granular cell layer and are filled with compact "wet" keratin.
 Areas consistent with proliferation can be found in some cysts.
 In rare cases, this leads to formation of a tumor, known as a proliferating trichilemmal cyst.
 The tumor is clinically benign, although it may display nuclear atypia, dyskeratotic cells, and mitotic figures.
-These features can be misleading, and a diagnosis of squamous cell carcinoma may be mistakenly rendered.
+These features can be misleading, and a diagnosis of squamous-cell carcinoma may be mistakenly rendered.

 Treatment

-Surgical excision is required to treat a trichilemmal cyst.
+Minimal excision is appropriate to treat for some trichilemmal cysts, while others require formal surgical excision.
 The method of treatment varies depending on the physician's training.
 Most physicians perform the procedure under local anesthetic.
 Others prefer a more conservative approach.
 This involves the use of a small punch biopsy about one-fourth the diameter of the cyst.
 The punch biopsy is used to enter the cyst cavity.
 The contents of the cyst are emptied, leaving an empty sac.
 As the pilar cyst wall is the thickest and most durable of the many varieties of cysts, it can be grabbed with forceps and pulled out of the small incision.
 This method is best performed on cysts larger than a pea that have formed a thick enough wall to be easily identified after the sac is emptied.
 Small cysts have thin walls, so are easily fragmented on traction.
 This increases the likelihood of cyst recurrence.
 This method often results in only a small scar, and very little if any bleeding.